rhendriks/MiGreedy/README.md

 ---

 ## Installation (Rust)
-We include a Rust implementation (10X+ faster than Python version).
+We include a Rust implementation (significantly faster than the Python version).

 1. Clone this repository:
     ```bash